naser-papi/SensorTechBeerApp/README.md

 I changed the project from tow separated repo to a single repo with my favorite structure. this project has two folders:

-- 1- Backend (contains a very simple code to manage needed APIs about sensors statues)
+- 1- Backend (contains a very simple code to manage needed APIs about sensor statues)

 - 2- frontend-web (contains a CRA code to show the list of sensors and current states)

 # backend

-we have tow different get route in the backed code:
+we have two different get routes in the back code:

 - /api/productList that returns the list of available products (beers)
   - here is the source code: [click here](/backend/index.js)
 - /api/temperature/:id that return current temperature of beer each holder by passed id
   - you can see the code here: [click here](/backend/index.js)
-  - this method uses a utility function to normalize the result object with a specific property named "status" that shows how far temperature is away from normal temp.
+  - this method uses a utility function to normalize the result object with a specific property named "status" that shows how far the temperature is away from normal temp.

 # backed tests